What Are Condoms?

 When Should I Call the Doctor?

-A woman using condoms should call the doctor if she:
+A female using condoms should call the doctor if she:

 - might be pregnant